vfarcic/devops24/manuscript/06-jenkins-setup.md

 If you pay closer attention, you'll notice that those are the changes we did previsly to the Kubernetes cloud section in Jenkins configuration.
 We added `.{{ .Release.Namespace }}` to Jenkins URL and the tunnel so that Pods spun up in a different Namespace can establish communication with the master.

-The next difference is the section that follows.
+The next difference is the section dedicated to the `ec2` plugin.

 ```tpl
 ...